kevoreilly/CAPEv2/.github/issue_template.md

 ## This is opensource and you getting __free__ support so be friendly!
-* Free support from doomedraven ended, no whikey no support.
+* Free support from doomedraven ended, no whiskey no support.
 For something he updated the documentation :)

 # Prerequisites